CDCgov/tostadas/docs/user-guide/glossary.md

 ## Tools

+**Bakta**
+:   A tool for rapid annotation of bacterial genomes and plasmids.
+Produces GFF3, GenBank flat file, and other annotation formats.

+**Liftoff**
+:   A tool that maps annotations from a reference genome to a target genome.
+Used with RepeatMasker for poxvirus annotation.

+**Nextflow**
+:   A workflow management system used to build and run the TOSTADAS pipeline.
+Handles job scheduling, containerization, and pipeline orchestration.

+**RepeatMasker**
+:   A tool for identifying and annotating repetitive elements in genomic sequences.
+Used in the Liftoff annotation pathway for poxvirus genomes.

 **table2asn**
 :   An NCBI command-line tool that converts a FASTA file, feature table, and source modifiers into an ASN.1 Sequin file (.sqn) for GenBank submission.
 It validates the input data and reports errors in the generated output.